gcverissimo/MASSA_Algorithm/README.md

 * **Font size for X-axis of bar plots**: ```-x``` or ```--barplot_Xfont_size```.
     * Sets the font size on the x-axis of the bar plot (cluster labels).
     * Default = 12.
-* **HCA linkage method**: ```-l``` or ```--linkage_method```.
-    * The linkage criterion to use.
-The algorithm will merge the pairs of cluster that minimize this criterion.
-    * Options = complete, single, ward, average, weighted, centroid, median.
-For more info, see the scipy.cluster.hierarchy.linkage topic on https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html?highlight=linkage#scipy.cluster.hierarchy.linkage.
-    * Default = complete.
 * **Enable Dendrogram plot**: ```-f``` or ```--dendrogram_plot```.
     * Defines whether or not dendrogram images will be generated.
 	* Options = true (dendrogram will be generated), false (dendrogram will not be generated).